fanf2/pcg-dxsm/README.md

 compiler flags.
 You can call `_fast()` or `_small()` variants to override this choice.

-The `pcg_rand()` function is specialized for constant limit arguments so that the rejection loop is truly divisionless, and even omitted completely when the limit is a constant power of two.
+The `pcg_rand()` function is specialized so that when the limit argument is a compile time constant, the rejection loop is truly divisionless, and even omitted completely when the limit is a constant power of two.

 vectorized pcg32